jamesloper/autofill/README.md

 ## Project Overview
-We have created this project as a means to see how well you can implement your version of a PREVIOUS version of the Hux address autofill form.
+We have created this project to see how well you can reimplement Hux's address autofill form.

 The task is simple — create a basic web app with a **text box** for address entry and a results **ul** backed by transformed objects of a **consistent, normalized schema**.
 It is definitely expected that it should work as well as the one at hux.com.

-While this may sound simple at first, Google Maps Autocomplete API results only include address `strings` and `place_id`s, but we need more data.
-You must therefore call another API to add the missing data.
-This is the opposite of an ideal implementation, but we challenge you to handle this use case with grace.
+While this may sound simple, Google's Autocomplete API only includes address and place_id, but we need more details in the object.

 <img src="https://i.imgur.com/Tfi0xR5.jpg" width="600">

 ## This Repo

-- This repo contains some basic building blocks useful if you are using Meteor, but you don't have to clone this repo.
-You can start with any language.
+- This repo contains some basic building blocks useful if you want to do it in Meteor, but you are free to build it in plain old Node.
-- There is already an `input` and `ul` element in the client template.
+- There is already an `<AddressInput/>` component started.
 - The `server/methods.js` file is a stub.
 It has a function that logs the execution time.

 ## Start Application

+To run this starter application, just follow these steps.

-Install meteor: `curl https://install.meteor.com/ | sh` or https://www.meteor.com/install
+Install Meteor `curl https://install.meteor.com/ | sh`

+npm install and run the project

 ``` bash
 meteor npm install
 meteor